-This article discusses liability in Florida for Waverunner, Jet Ski and Sea-Doo Accidents.
-These brand vessels, known collectively as personal watercraft (PWC), are no doubt fun and exciting to use; however, personal watercraft accidents cause a higher number of severe injuries than other types of boating accident.
+This article discusses liability in Florida for Waverunner Accidents.
+These brand vessels (Sea-doo, Jetskis, Waverunners), known collectively as personal watercraft (PWC), are no doubt fun and exciting to use.
+However, personal watercraft accidents cause a higher number of severe injuries than other types of boating accidents.
 A shocking 36% of all boating accidents nationwide involve personal watercraft.

 Personal Watercraft Injuries and Death